Skip to main content

 Task P-1 Risk Management Roles

-1. Organizational security and privacy policies and procedures Requirements: refers to the guidelines and standard operating procedures that an organization must establish to manage security and privacy across all its systems and information.
+• Organizational security and privacy policies and procedures requirements refers to the guidelines and standard operating procedures that an organization must establish to manage security and privacy across all its systems and information.
 It is crucial for ensuring consistency in control implementation and compliance with regulations.

-2. Organizational structure and current roles: focuses on identifying and assigning specific individuals within the organization to key roles responsible for managing cybersecurity risks.
+• Organizational structure and current roles focuses on identifying and assigning specific individuals within the organization to key roles responsible for managing cybersecurity risks.
 It is essential for defining the organizational structure for risk management activities, ensuring clear accountability and ownership throughout the RMF process.

-1. Document and assign RMF roles and responsibilities for managing risk within CMS: Assign roles for privacy risk management, assess privacy risk, and identify stages of the information life cycle within CMS.
+• Document and assign RMF roles and responsibilities for managing risk within CMS by assigning roles for privacy risk management, assessing privacy risk, and identifying stages of the information life cycle within CMS.

-2. Assignment of individuals to specific risk management roles: identify and assign individuals to key roles to for executing the RMF.
+• Assignment of individuals to specific risk management roles by identifying and assigning individuals to key roles for executing the RMF.

-Discussion: The Prepare step Task P-1 is crucial to clearly define and communicate the risk management roles and responsibilities to ensure accountability and effective risk management.
-It highlights the importance of having adequate resources available and a defined governance structure in place to facilitate the execution of a cost-effective and consistent risk management processes across of CMS.
+The Prepare Step Task P-1 is crucial to clearly define and communicate the risk management roles and responsibilities to ensure accountability and effective risk management.
+It highlights the importance of having adequate resources available and a defined governance structure in place to facilitate the execution of cost-effective and consistent risk management processes across CMS.

 The main outcome is a clear list of roles and responsibilities for each area of risk management, as specified within the CMS IS2P2, Section 7, and automatically included in CFACTS to ensure proper role assignment and tracking of security tasks.
 The information in this section was derived from the HHS IS2P, NIST guidance and/or OMB policy requirements and narrowed down to CMS-specific needs.